ehmicky/nvexeca/README.md

 [`childProcess` instance](https://nodejs.org/api/child_process.html#child_process_class_childprocess).
 It is also a `Promise` resolving or rejecting with a [`childProcessResult`](https://github.com/sindresorhus/execa#childProcessResult).
+The `Promise` should be awaited if you want to wait for the process to complete.

 This is `undefined` when the [`dry`](#dry) option is `true`.